mlbench/mlbench.github.io/_posts/2020-09-08-communication-backend-comparison.md

 excerpt_separator: <!--more-->
 ---

+Distributed learning requires workers to collaborate by swiftly sharing learned information with their "colleagues".
+With the accelerating growth of model sizes in modern deep learning, this aspect gains even more importance.

-Distributed learning requires workers to collaborate by sharing learned information with their "colleagues".
-As MLBench supports both one and multiple processes per node, in addition to multi-node training, communication between workers is crucial and will heavily affect performance, notably for compute bound training algorithms.
+MLBench supports both one and multiple processes per node, in addition to multi-node training.
+Communication between workers is crucial and will heavily affect performance, notably for communication bound training algorithms.

-This Blog post addresses and analyzes the raw performance of different communication backends, used to transmit tensors and other information between the workers.
+This blog post addresses and analyzes the raw performance of different communication backends on commodity communication hardware, used to transmit large arrays or tensors.

 <!--more-->